A Modified Gravity Theory: Null Aether: -Waves in Null Aether Theory

 \section{$pp$-Waves in Null Aether Theory}

-As a last example of Kerr-Schild-Kundt class of metrics, we shall consider $pp$-waves, \textit{plane-fronted waves with parallel rays}.
+As a last example of KSK metrics, we shall consider $pp$-waves, \textit{plane-fronted waves with parallel rays}.
 These are defined to be spacetimes that admit a covariantly constant null vector field $l^\mu$; i.e.,

 These spacetimes are of great importance in general relativity in that they constitute exact solutions to the full nonlinear field equations of the theory, which may represent gravitational, electromagnetic, or some other forms of matter waves \cite{step}.